inercia/evy/doc/testing.rst

-Testing Eventlet
+Testing Evy
 ================

-Eventlet is tested using `Nose <http://somethingaboutorange.com/mrl/projects/nose/>`_.
+Evy is tested using `Nose <http://somethingaboutorange.com/mrl/projects/nose/>`_.
 To run tests, simply install nose, and then, in the evy tree, do:

 .. code-block:: sh